| ||||||||||||||||||||||||||||||||||

 The above cooperating Intelsat regulatory pattern measurements show "compliance" for azimuth patterns and "non-compliant" for elevation patterns.
 For the elevation pattern cut, SLL compliance issues begin at the measured 8-degree scan angle where the SLL pattern is approximately –46 dB down.

-AFC manufactures, markets and sells worldwide satellite dish antennas, conical horn antennas, radomes, antenna feeds, microwave and waveguide components, ultra low loss waveguide transmission line Tallguide ®, and shelters.
+AFC manufactures, markets and sells worldwide satellite dish antennas, radomes, antenna feeds and ultra low loss waveguide transmission line Tallguide ®.
 Our customers serve the broadcast, communications, radar, weather and cable industry, defense, government, and government agencies worldwide.
+AFC's quality control manufacturing standards are certified under ISO 9001 : 2015.

 Top of Page Return to AFC ProfileReturn to Radome Network Home Page.